Snir-Dekel/python-Pinball-bot/README.md

 # python-Pinball-bot
-a python bot playing Pinball using computer vision to track the ball download Pinball executable (exe file) and install the application, make sure to install Pinball in the default path "C:\Program Files (x86)"
+a python bot playing Pinball using computer vision to track the ball you can download all the package with pip install snirpinball or: download Pinball executable (exe file) and install the application, make sure to install Pinball in the default path "C:\Program Files (x86)" and then copy my code in "Pinball bot.py"